 5. Critically reflect on the actor’s creative process with reference to key writings on the craft of the actor

-The course will focus on improvisation skills in the development of characters, for application in a diverse range of performance situations.
+The course will focus on the development of improvisation skills and the application of these skills to the development of characters, and written texts, for application in a variety of performance situations.